-Holding a BS degree from the College of William and Mary and a Ph.D. from UC Santa Barbara, Theo Majka has been a sociology professor in the University of Dayton’s International Studies program since 1981.
-Moreover, he and his wife, fellow professor Linda Majka, were instrumental in creating the Human Rights Studies program at Dayton in 1998.
-They also co-founded and became directors of the Diversity Caucus, a partnership between the University of Dayton and local “social justice” organizations seek to “facilitate the efforts of our community to dismantle the institutional structures and practices that perpetuate racial discrimination.”
+Holding a BS degree from the College of William & Mary and a Ph.D. from UC Santa Barbara, Theo Majka has been a sociology professor in the University of Dayton’s International Studies program since 1983.
+He and his wife, fellow professor Linda Majka, were instrumental in creating the Human Rights Studies program at Dayton in 1998.
+They also co-founded and became directors of the campus Diversity Caucus, a partnership whereby the University of Dayton and local “social justice” organizations seek to “facilitate the efforts of our community to dismantle the institutional structures and practices that perpetuate racial discrimination.”

 Majka and his wife contributed a chapter to the 2000 book Hungry for Profit: The Agribusiness Threat to Farmers, Food, and the Environment.
-A highly laudatory book review by the socialist periodical Monthly Review – citing the large profits that corporations practicing “capitalist agriculture” have reaped as a result of biotechnology, chemical pesticides, synthetic fertilizers, other “new technologies and strategies with consequences potentially harmful to the environment” – stated: “Hungry for Profit demystifies the reasons why hunger proliferates in the midst of plenty and points the way toward … [creating] a just and environmentally sound food system which, its editors argue, cannot be separated from a just and environmentally sound [i.e., socialist] society.”
+A highly laudatory book review that appeared in the socialist periodical Monthly Review – citing the large profits of corporations practicing “capitalist agriculture” with “new technologies and strategies [that are] potentially harmful to the environment” – stated: “Hungry for Profit demystifies the reasons why hunger proliferates in the midst of plenty and points the way toward … [creating] a just and environmentally sound food system which, its editors argue, cannot be separated from a just and environmentally sound society.”

-During the early part of the Iraq War, Majka was a signatory to an anti-war statement written jointly by Dayton Peace Action and the September 11 Coalition, a Dayton-based entity whose mission was to “seek global peace through social and economic justice.”
-This Coalition was sponsored by the American Friends Service Committee and the Southwest Ohio chapter of the American Muslim Council.
+During the early part of the Iraq War, Majka was a signatory to an anti-war statement written jointly by Dayton Peace Action and the September 11 Coalition.
+The latter was a Dayton-based entity whose mission was to “seek global peace through social and economic justice”; its sponsors were the American Friends Service Committee and the Southwest Ohio chapter of the American Muslim Council.
 The statement said, in part: “War with Iraq is the real threat to our nation.”

-Since 2011, Theo and Linda Majka, who non-judgmentally refer to illegal aliens as “immigrants,” have conducted a series of research projects aimed at developing “evidence-based strategies to respond to the needs of immigrant and refugee populations in [Ohio’s] Miami Valley.”
+Beginning in 2011, Theo and Linda Majka conducted a series of research projects aimed at developing “evidence-based strategies to respond to the needs of immigrant and refugee populations in [Ohio’s] Miami Valley.”
 Their research helped persuade the Dayton City Council to adopt a “Dayton Immigrant Friendly” initiative in 2012.
 Also called “Welcome Dayton,” this program is devoted to “changing perceptions of immigrants through positive media coverage, and building awareness of existing immigrant-friendly services offered throughout the private and public sectors.”
 (Notably, Dayton is a self-identified sanctuary city that protects its illegal-alien residents from the penalties that normally result from violations of federal immigration law.)

 On March 5, 2016 in Dayton, Theo Majka took part in a “Creating Inclusive Community Conference” sponsored by the American Friends Service Committee to promote public awareness about the need for greater cultural diversity and racial justice.
-At this event, Majka spoke out against “exclusionary immigration law and policies.”
+At this event, Majka spoke out against “exclusionary immigration law and policies” in the United States.